Pylons/pyramid/docs/narr/events.rst

 prints an attribute of the event object.
 This begs the question: how can we know which attributes a particular event has?

-We know that :class:`pyramid.interfaces.INewRequest` event objects have a ``request`` attribute, which is a :term:`request` object, because the interface defined at :class:`pyramid.interfaces.INewRequest` says it must.
-Likewise, we know that :class:`pyramid.interfaces.INewResponse` events have a ``response`` attribute, which is a response object constructed by your application, because the interface defined at :class:`pyramid.interfaces.INewResponse` says it must (:class:`pyramid.interfaces.INewResponse` objects also have a ``request``).
+We know that :class:`pyramid.events.NewRequest` event objects have a ``request`` attribute, which is a :term:`request` object, because the interface defined at :class:`pyramid.interfaces.INewRequest` says it must.
+Likewise, we know that :class:`pyramid.interfaces.NewResponse` events have a ``response`` attribute, which is a response object constructed by your application, because the interface defined at :class:`pyramid.interfaces.INewResponse` says it must (:class:`pyramid.events.NewResponse` objects also have a ``request``).